-A long time ago, I downloaded an app for my iPod touch (my phone was an LG Voyager at the time) to help me take attendance for the class I was long-term subbing for.
-The app was cool at the time and is out of development now but there was an option in the settings for that app to sync data via Dropbox.
+A long time ago I downloaded an app for my iPod touch (my phone was an LG Voyager at the time) to help me take attendance for the class I was long term subbing for.
+The app was cool at the time and is out of development now, but there was an option in the settings for that app to sync data via Dropbox.
 I had never heard of Dropbox before so I signed up for an account and that was that.
-Dropbox is now the very first app I install on a new device, I rely on Dropbox save all of the photos and videos that my family creates, and most of the apps I rely on every day use Dropbox to function.
+Dropbox is now the very first app I install on a new device, I rely on Dropbox to save all of the photos and videos that my family creates, and most of the apps I rely on every day use Dropbox to function.

 There are other cloud storage solutions out there.
 Some are good, a few are great, but only one is Dropbox.
 You need a Dropbox account.
 It’s as simple as that.
-Dropbox isn’t the cheapest solution, but the free plan gets you started and you can jump through some hoops to earn more free permanent storage.
+Dropbox isn’t the cheapest solution, but the free plan gets you started.
+Then you can jump through some hoops to earn more free permanent storage.
 What Dropbox does better than anyone is reliably sync your data.
-Over the years I have moved terabytes of data through Dropbox, Google Drive, and Microsoft OneDrive.
-Dropbox has never failed or had an error, Google Drive has been almost as good, and OneDrive has a sync error once a month that requires me to re-sync my entire folder.
-The only reason I deal with OneDrive is because my school system uses it, aka I am forced to.
+Over the years, I have moved terabytes of data through Dropbox, Google Drive, and Microsoft OneDrive.
+Dropbox has never failed or had an error, Google Drive has been almost as good, but OneDrive has a sync error once a month that requires me to re-sync my entire folder.
+The only reason I deal with OneDrive is because my school system uses it, a.k.a.
+I am forced to.

-Dropbox’s strongest competitor is Google Drive and I love it, too.
-As a matter of fact, my multimedia business and my (rebellious) teaching life is completely Google Drive.
+Dropbox’s strongest competitor is Google Drive and I love it too.
+As a matter of fact, my multimedia business and my (rebellious) teaching life are completely managed in Google Drive.
 The Google Apps suite is just too awesome to not use as a total productivity solution.
-Even with those two parts of my life being connected to Google Drive, I still install Dropbox first and rely solely on Dropbox to move the things that matter most in my life.
+Even with those two parts of my life being connected to Google Drive I still install Dropbox first and rely solely on Dropbox to move the things that matter most in my life.

 In the end, you will know Dropbox is working because you will never have to think about it.
 It will just work.